djeada/Statistics-Notes/notes/hypothesis_testing_and_confidence_intervals/type_i_and_type_ii_errors.md

 ### Balancing Type I and Type II Errors

-Deciding the acceptable levels of Type I and Type II errors depends largely on the context of the test.
-In some cases, Type I errors may be more costly (e.g., convicting an innocent person based on wrongly rejecting the null hypothesis of innocence), and in others, Type II errors might have a greater impact (e.g., not providing a beneficial treatment to patients based on a failure to reject the null hypothesis that the treatment is ineffective).

-Often, there's a trade-off between these two types of errors.
-Decreasing the likelihood of Type I errors (by setting a smaller α) will increase the likelihood of Type II errors, and vice versa.
+In the real world, neither error is desirable, but sometimes we have to make hard choices.
+Here are some key points to remember:

+- Reducing Type I errors (false positives) increases Type II errors (false negatives), and vice versa.
+It's a seesaw - you push down on one side, the other one goes up.
+- The 'power' of a test is its ability to avoid Type II errors - that is, the likelihood of catching a guilty person.
+Ideally, we want a high-powered test (more "guilty" verdicts for actual criminals), but we have to balance this against the risk of more Type I errors (more "innocents" getting wrongly convicted).
+- There's no 'one-size-fits-all' answer here.
+The best balance depends on the specific context and what's at stake in terms of these two types of errors.